 Marilyn brings broad experience working with a variety of companies to her role at CASE.
 Marilyn manages CASE’s incubator, works with students and faculty, and assists with all aspects of CASE’s day to day operations.

-CASE has been a designated New York State Center for Advanced Technology (CAT) since 1984, bringing together traditional academic strengths in research and education to promote strong university-industry interaction and generate positive economic impact across New York State and beyond.
+CASE has been a NYSTAR-designated New York State Center for Advanced Technology (CAT) since 1984, bringing together traditional academic strengths in research and education to promote strong university-industry interaction and generate positive economic impact across New York State and beyond.
 CASE works with over 60 companies nationwide, leveraging nearly $1M in annual state investment with required $1.25M matching funds from industry.
 The Center’s total economic impact, as measured by the state over the last 20 years has been over $500M, growing businesses and bringing new revenues, jobs and investment to New York State.